Preparing staff for the transition to Epic Hyperdrive

 Blog PostHealthcareabstract warp speed space-themed tunnel vision with "Epic Hyperdrive" in the center

-Epic® Hyperdrive is here, and most health systems can expect to upgrade from Classic Hyperspace to Hyperdrive throughout 2023.
+Epic® Hyperdrive is here, and most health systems have already made the transition.
 Epic’s new web-based client is expected to improve user experience, add client deployment flexibility and simplify Epic upgrades.

-As you begin your upgrade to Epic Hyperdrive, you may have questions about timelines, requirements and what the expected lift from your team will be.
+If you have not yet upgraded to Epic Hyperdrive, you may have questions about what the process will look like for your organization.
 IT departments can expect the largest lift, but training teams will likely need to update some existing support content and help prepare staff for the transition, as well.
 We’ve collected some helpful tips for how to prepare for Epic Hyperdrive in this article.

 What is Epic Hyperdrive?

 Epic Hyperdrive is a lightweight, web-enabled version of Epic’s electronic health record (EHR) that runs on an embedded browser based on Chromium.
-It is Epic’s latest client application, replacing Epic’s existing desktop-based client, Classic Hyperspace.
+It is Epic’s latest client application, replacing Epic’s existing desktop-based client, Classic Hyperspace, hosted on Citrix.
 Hyperdrive provides healthcare-focused enhancements not found in typical browsers, such as specialized device integrations, robust printing, location awareness and improved PHI security.

 Benefits of Epic Hyperdrive